DHARPA-Project/kiara.examples/README.md

 # kiara examples

-A repository containing example data nad pipelines for kiara.
+A repository containing example data and pipelines for kiara.

 ## Prepare Python environment